8 Ways You May Be Driving Away Traffic

-You know when you walk into a restaurant or a shop and you swiftly make a decision about whether it’s worth spending your time there or not?
+You know when you walk into a restaurant or a shop and you swiftly make a decision about whether or not it’s worth spending your time there?

 Websites are kind of the same.

 The only difference is, thanks to the anonymity of the online world, browsers don’t feel obligated to hang around for a few minutes to avoid appearing rude.
 Instead, as soon as they land on a page, they’ll decide within seconds whether they’ll stick around or not.

 If the website isn’t to their taste, they’ll simply ‘bounce’ – hence the term, ‘bounce rate’.

 Your bounce rate is a huge factor of your SEO strategy.
 It effectively shows the percentage of visitors who have opened your website and left without spending what Google deems to be an ‘adequate’ amount of time on it.
 When this happens, Google starts to see you as a poor player in the digital game – as such, your rankings will begin to drop.

 Hence, it’s important to take a look at your website’s pages and assess the following areas that have the potential to turn visitors off faster than a fifth-stage clinger: